 - Parenting support

-- Online activities for children
+- Online support and online activities for children

 - Activity days including our annual Summer Residential

 Tailored 1:1 support sessions

 We support parents around all aspects of parental imprisonment, including how to tell children they have a parent in prison, issues around contact and visits and support around release as this is often the most stressful time for families.
 Our support is for the non-offending parent, whether or not they are still in a relationship with the parent in prison.